deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 buffer+= bindshell
 ```

 If we take a look at the `buffer` parameter, we can clearly see that this is an HTTP request.
 The vulnerability seems to arise from the [Host](https://www.itprotoday.com/devops-and-software-development/what-host-header) header.
 So, in order for this exploit to be successful- one must successfully replicate a valid HTTP request.

-This is no different than what the `recv()` function requires.
+This is synonymous what the `recv()` function requires.
 We are tasked with successfully fulfilling the valid parameters in order to call the function.

 Let's take a look at the Microsoft documentation on this.